 Google Merchant Center Import

-For advertisers using both Google and Bing Shopping ads, life just got a lot easier.
+For advertisers using both Google Shopping Campaigns and Bing Shopping ads, life just got a lot easier.
 Instead of having to maintain two separate feeds for Google and Bing, it is now possible to import feeds from Google Merchant Center into Bing Merchant Center.

 This may not seem like a big change, but for advertisers maintaining a massive product feed, this makes managing the feed much easier, because there is one less step added to getting Shopping ads running in Bing.